-At Parry Lagoons Nature Reserve you can view a wealth of tropical birds and crocodiles from the bird hide and boardwalk at Marglu Billabong.
+At Parry Lagoons Nature Reserve you can view a wealth of tropical birds and crocodiles from the bird hide and boardwalk at Marlgu Billabong.

 Both the boardwalk and bird hide are wheelchair accessible.